SamuelSchlesinger/anonymous-credit-tokens/README.md

 2. Check each spend request against this database before processing
 3. Use high-quality randomness for key generation

+To ensure their credit tokens are secure (and not already spent), clients must use high-quality randomness for all operations.

 ## License

 See the [LICENSE](LICENSE) file for details.

 ## References

 The implementation is based on the Anonymous Credit Scheme designed by Jonathan Katz and Samuel Schlesinger.
 For more details, see the [design document](docs/design.pdf).